Mattia-Ruta/notes/linux/Harddrives Tools.md

 This will show you any partitions currently on the drive

-o | DOS - Creates standard DOS partition table
+g | GPT - Creates standard GUID partition table (The new standard)

 Once you create the partition table, you can create the partition